evdimitriou/Modeling-Car-Insurances/README.md

 ## Conclusion

-The project successfully identifies the most predictive feature for car insurance claims, providing a simple yet effective model that "On the Road" can use to enhance their decision-making process.
+The project successfully identifies the most predictive feature for car insurance claims, providing a simple yet effective model that the insurance company can use to enhance their decision-making process.
 This approach allows the company to start with a straightforward model in production, minimizing the need for complex infrastructure and expertise.